anunayreddy22/JAVA/README.md

         }

-//We use Scanner class method only everywhere
-Using Scanner Class for Taking Input in Java
+We use Scanner class method only everywhere Using Scanner Class for Taking Input in Java

 It is an advanced version of BufferedReader which was added in later versions of Java.
 The scanner can read formatted input.